muratk3n/thirdwave/en/2019/08/marx.md

 "philosophical", who is *somehow* related to the idea of a revolution.
 For people who want to pursue such route, and in this era of image making, his can be a useful.
-But anyone who wants to develop any global understanding of the world such as it is today, the route will be tough.
+But anyone who wants to develop any global understanding of the world such as it is today, this particular route will be tough.

 Related